 Here are the 5 top tips for grocery store companies to retain their workforce:

 1. Attract Like-Minded Young Talent

 Before having the opportunity to retain good employees, one has to find the right ones.
-This may be a long form strategy, but it will be rewarding in the grand scheme.
-Attracting the best talent is a big challenge in an industry known for employees ending up in roles as a last resort.
+This may be a long-form strategy, but it will be rewarding in the grand scheme.
+Attracting the best talent is a big challenge in an industry known for employees ending up in roles as the last resort.